 Brakes and Handling

-In fixie bikes, the riders' legs typically act as both the brakes and accelerator.
-With these bikes, the rider has to continually pedal to keep the bike moving as the pedals turn along with the wheel.
 To stop or slow down the bike requires the rider to apply reverse pressure with their feet.
 If you think this is too much of a hassle, you can have brakes installed in your fixie bike that will mitigate this inconvenience.

 In cities where traffic is a given, fixie bikes are great because they let you regulate the speed with your legs.
 This way, you can get around cars or other obstructions without constantly hitting your bike's brakes.